lzmoosheig/DAI-HTTP-INFRA/README.md

 Those commands are used to install the packages you need to run the current index.js file.

 ### Running the Server

+You don't need to follow this section(Running the servers) if you're using our scripts!

 Open a terminal and run the following commands :
 ```